Shear and bulk viscous coefficients of a hot and chirally imbalanced quark matter using NJL model: Viscous Coefficients at finite CCP from NJL Model

 where $\mathscr{P}_j = \frac{1}{2}(\identity+j\gamma^5)$ are the chiral projectors, and $P^\mu_j \equiv (p^0 +j\mu_5,\bm{p})$.
 (Note that the typographical error in the sign of the $\sigma_\munu$-term in the above equation present in our earlier work~\cite{Ghosh:2022xbf} has been corrected).
 Substituting the quark propagator $S_{11}(P)$ from Eq.~\eqref{S11} into Eq.~\eqref{condensate} and evaluating the $dp^0$ integration we get after simplification,

-where $N_c=3$ and $N_f=2$ are respectively the number of colors and flavors, and $f_\Lambda(p)=\sqrt{\dfrac{\Lambda^{20}}{\Lambda^{20} + p^{20}}}$ is a smooth three-momentum cutoff regulator that has been introduced by hand to regulate the ultra-violet (UV) divergences appearing from the momentum integrals in which $\Lambda$ is the three-momentum cutoff parameter.
-The non-renormalizable NJL model requires a particular regularization scheme to deal with the UV divergences~\cite{Klevansky:1992qe}.
+where $N_c=3$ and $N_f=2$ are respectively the number of colors and flavors, and $f_\Lambda(p)=\sqrt{\dfrac{\Lambda^{20}}{\Lambda^{20} + p^{20}}}$ is a smooth three-momentum cutoff regulator that has been introduced by hand to regulate the ultraviolet (UV) divergences appearing from the momentum integrals in which $\Lambda$ is the three-momentum cutoff parameter.
+The nonrenormalizable NJL model requires a particular regularization scheme to deal with the UV divergences~\cite{Klevansky:1992qe}.

 In order to calculate the viscous coefficients, we will be using Green-Kubo formalism in which the viscosities are related to the long-wavelength limit of the in-medium spectral function $\rho^\mnab$ corresponding to the energy momentum tensor (EMT) current correlator defined as